-This is a wage-loss benefit that is available when eligible employees become disabled due to non-work related injuries, while insured and suffer a loss of earnings as a result.
-Disability means being unable to perform the essential duties of the employee’s occupation for your or any other employer due to illness or injury.
+This is a wage-loss benefit that is available when eligible employees become disabled due to non-work-related injuries, while insured and suffer a loss of earnings as a result.
+Disability means being unable to perform the essential duties of the employee’s occupation for your or any other employment due to illness or injury.
 Medical evidence must support this accordingly.
 The availability of work is not considered when assessing disability.

 How is the STD benefit calculated?